-thin beam of light [6], we measure the decrease in intensity away from a finite-width line of light that is projected onto the face.
-Further more, using the assumption that light does not travel far within the skin, we illuminate the skin with multiple stripes of light simultaneously.
-Hence, our patterns are periodic stripes of light that are swept across the subject, Figure 3(c) is an image of one such pattern.
+To estimate per-point optical properties we need to capture images of the face under a small sequence of light patterns.
+Ideally, each image should yield scattering information for many parts on the face simultaneously.
+To meet this goal, instead of measuring the radial decrease in intensity away from a thin spot of light [6, 10], we measure the decrease in intensity away from a finite-width stripe of light that is projected onto the face.
+Furthermore, using the assumption that light does not travel far within the skin, we illuminate the skin with multiple stripes of light simultaneously.
+Hence, our patterns are periodic stripes of light that are swept across the subject.
+Figure 1(b) is an image of one such pattern.